conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

     ...

-You can see that we have implemented a ``source()`` method, where we download the recipe license because it's stored in the downloads page for the ARM toolchains but that's the only thing we retrieve there and we are instead retrieving the toolchain binaries in the ``build()`` method.
-This is because as we said, this toolchain package targets 32 and 64 bit architectures.
-For that, we have to download two different toolchain binaries.
-The one the package gets will depend on the ``settings_target`` architecture.
-As this will conditionally download one file or another, we can't fetch it in the ``source()`` as it :ref:`caches the downloaded contents method<reference_conanfile_methods_source_caching>`.
+The `source()` method is used to download the recipe license, as it's found on the ARM toolchains' download page.
+However, this is the only action performed there.
+The actual toolchain binaries are fetched in the `build()` method.
+This approach is necessary because the toolchain package is designed to support both 32-bit and 64-bit architectures, requiring us to download two distinct sets of toolchain binaries.
+Which binary the package ends up with depends on the `settings_target` architecture.
+This conditional downloading process can't happen in the `source()` method, as it :ref:`caches the downloaded contents
+<reference_conanfile_methods_source_caching>`.

-The ``package()`` method does not have anything particular, we just copy the contents of the downloaded files to the package_folder along with the license file.
+The `package()` method doesn't have anything out of the ordinary; it simply copies the downloaded files into the package folder, license included.

 Adding ``settings_target`` to the Package ID information
 --------------------------------------------------------

-In recipes designed for cross-compiling scenarios, particularly those involving toolchains or compilers that target specific architectures or operating systems, the ``package_id()`` method requires careful consideration.
-This method is critical for ensuring that Conan correctly identifies and differentiates between binaries based on the target platform they are intended for.
+In recipes designed for cross-compiling scenarios, particularly those involving toolchains that target specific architectures or operating systems, and the binary package can be different based on the target platform we may need to modify the ``package_id()`` to ensure that Conan correctly identifies and differentiates between binaries based on the target platform they are intended for.

-The ``package_id()`` method can be extended to include ``settings_target``, which encapsulates the target platform's configuration.
-This inclusion is essential for tools and compilers that generate binaries tailored to specific target environments.
-Here's how to appropriately modify the ``package_id()`` method to account for the target settings:
+In this case, we extend the ``package_id()`` method to include ``settings_target``, which encapsulates the target platform's configuration (in this case if it's 32 or 64 bit):

 .. code-block:: python